sythanhho/quotes/index.md

 > - Unknown
 >"Weeks of programming can save you hours of planning."
 > - Eagleson's Law
 >"Any code of your own that you haven't looked at for six or more months might as well have been written by someone else."
+> - Peter Deutsch
+>"To iterate is human, to recurse divine."